death667b/Setting-up-Linux/README.md

 ## Installing Virtual Box
 * Download VirtualBox from [Here](https://www.virtualbox.org/wiki/Linux_Downloads)
 * Will also need the extension, get it [Here](https://www.virtualbox.org/wiki/Downloads)
-  - The extension pack is need to pass though USB2 and USB3.
+  * The extension pack is need to pass though USB2 and USB3.
 I'm sure there is other things it is good for.

+## If there is funny mouse artifacts/echos or what ever still hanging around.
+This can be improved be changing the display settings.
+* System Settings > Display > Compositor
+  * You can try changing "Tearing Prevention(vsync)" to full screen repaints, but 'they' say it is more hardware intentsive.
+  * The other option is to turn off OpenGL and use XRender.
+* OpenGL requires an installed graphics card to render the screen.
+Where as XRender is an extension of XServer and does not required graphics.
+XRender also doesn't support as many features compared to OpenGL, it is simple and basic.
+Explained better [here](http://stackoverflow.com/questions/22318322/what-is-the-difference-between-opengl-and-xrender-in-kde-desktop-effects)

+## Next